heptarch/heptarch.github.io/drafts/demon.md

-taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details were infinitely beneath the notice of Susan Dewar, who, 200 yards directly beneath the stationmaster's rum, gazed with rapture at the fragile and impossible object before her.
+taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details were infinitely beneath the notice of Susan Dewar, who, 200 yards directly below the stationmaster's rum, gazed with rapture at the fragile and impossible object before her.

 A small shape glowed and hummed in the dark: a patchwork of